Registering with the Disability Support Service

 Step 3 Needs Assessment

 To complete your registration with the DSS you must attend a Needs Assessment meeting with one of the DSS staff, this will either be in a small group or one-to-one.
 This meeting will confirm what supports you are entitled to and will allow us to apply for funding for you from the Fund for Students with Disabilities if you are eligible.

-This then completes your registration with the Disability Support Service.
+Your Needs assessment completes your registration with the Disability Support Service and you will receive a copy of your needs assessment document that you can share with your lecturers.
 You may need to attend a meeting with Assistive Technology and/or Learning Support if the DSS identify you need further support from these areas.

 Exam supports – registration deadline